Subject (Course): International Trade and Doing Business in Tajikistan.

 - To develop a business plan for the Tajik market

-Sample of the subject - Doing Business in Tajikistan:
+Sample of the subject - Foreign Trade and Doing Business in Tajikistan:

 Subject Description (Doing Business in Tajikistan).